Last updated on March 6, 2026

 –Roseberry Carr, Superintendent 4

-The first train over the B&O reached Wheeling on January 1, 1853.
-1 A grand day-long ceremony was held on January 12, 3 which included 400 passengers from the B&O, the governors of Maryland and Virginia, members of both legislatures, and various elected officials.
+The first train reached Wheeling on January 1, 1853.
+1 A formal celebration followed on January 12, when approximately 400 passengers—including the governors of Maryland and Virginia, members of both legislatures, and other officials—traveled the completed line.
+3

-The timbering industry that sprung up along the B&O had dried up by the end of the 19th century, and the natural gas and oil fields began declining by the 1940s.
-8 Most of the pottery and glass companies began to close by the 1950s.
-With little traffic generation, the B&O routed through freight along its Short Line Subdivision between Clarksburg and New Martinsville in 1956, following the Ohio River north to Wheeling.
-7 It also routed traffic through Pennsylvania on its route between Wheeling and Pittsburgh.
+The industries that had supported the Fairmont Subdivision gradually declined during the 20th century.
+The timbering industry largely disappeared by the end of the nineteenth century, and natural gas and oil production in the region began to decline by the 1940s.
+8 By the 1950’s, many of the pottery and glass manufacturers along the line had closed.
+With traffic diminishing, the B&O rerouted through freight in 1956 over its Short Line Subdivision between Clarksburg and New Martinsville, following the Ohio River north to Wheeling.
+7 Additional traffic was routed through Pennsylvania on the B&O line between Wheeling and Pittsburgh.
 5

 Gallery